CASDI, or CA-SDI, stands for California State Disability Insurance.

 When an employee files a claim, you’ll need to respond to the following:

-- Notice to Employer of Disability Insurance Claim Filed (DE 2503): You’ll receive this form after an employee files a DI claim.
+Notice to Employer of Disability Insurance Claim Filed (DE 2503): You’ll receive this form after an employee files a DI claim.
 You must complete and return it to the EDD within two working days using either SDI Online or the paper form to verify the information on the employee’s claim.

-- Notice of Paid Family Leave (PFL) Claim Filed (DE 2503F): You’ll receive this form after an employee files a PFL claim.
+Notice of Paid Family Leave (PFL) Claim Filed (DE 2503F): You’ll receive this form after an employee files a PFL claim.
 You need to complete and return the paper form to the EDD within two working days to verify the information on the employee’s claim.

-If you have employees working in San Francisco: You may be required to supplement wages if an employee receives PFL benefits for bonding with a new child through birth, adoption, or foster care placement.
+If you have employees working in San Francisco, you may be required to supplement wages if an employee receives PFL benefits for bonding with a new child through birth, adoption, or foster care placement.

 Visit the EDD’s PFL employers’ page for more information.